 The Gay Travel Experience: Osaka, Japan

-Although it is not common for anyone to show public affection in Japan, the casual kiss on the cheek or short hand hold didn’t turn any heads.
+Although it is not common for anyone to show public affection in Japan, the casual kiss on the cheek or holding of hands didn’t turn any heads.

-Gay Osaka: Where to Stay
+Gay Osaka: Hotels & Where to Stay

 Best Places to Shop in Osaka

 Shopping is the number one thing to do in Osaka!
 The entire city is flooded with markets and shopping malls.
 There is even more around you than what you may see.